 - Sell characters in that faction in heavily-promoted packs

 A few months later, I decided to leave Capital Games after seven years.
 I was proud of my work (and had a lot of friends at the studio) but I wanted to have some new adventures back in the Bay Area.
-(Ironically, I moved from Sacramento to Redwood City, where EA’s corporate headquarters is located.)
+This timing also coincided with my wife receiving an offer for a Clinical Pharmacist residency at a top Bay Area hospital, so moving back was a natural choice for both of us.
+Ironically, we moved from Sacramento to Redwood City, where EA’s corporate headquarters is located, so for my last few weeks at EA I was able to work on-site with a bunch of people I had previously only talked to on the phone!
+Generally speaking, my time at EA was fairly positive and I would definitely consider going back under the right circumstances.